 Most ovarian cysts go away without treatment.

 If tests indicate your cyst is non-cancerous, your doctor may suggest no treatment is necessary but that you have regular checkups.
 If the cyst doesn’t go away, grows, or causes pain, or if the cyst may be cancerous, your doctor may suggest surgery such as a laparoscopy.

 Polycystic ovary syndrome

 Some women develop polycystic ovary syndrome (PCOS), which occurs when the ovaries make many small cysts.
-PCOS is a hormonal condition and affects one in 5 to 10 reproductive-aged women.
+PCOS is a hormonal condition and affects one in 5 to one in 10 reproductive-aged women.
 If you have it, your ovaries will be enlarged and contain many small, fluid-filled cysts.

 It occurs when your ovaries produce too much androgen – a male hormone.
 Women with PCOS sometimes develop excess face and body hair, acne, hair loss – similar to male baldness – and fat deposits around the abdomen.